chrisgrieser/shimmering-obsidian/documentation/Installation.md

 ## Workflow Installation
 - Install the requirements listed above.
-- **⚠️ Do not change any of the default values how the metadata extractor names its output files and where they are placed** – otherwise this workflow won't be able to find them.
-You can however change the frequency how often the metadata is refreshed.
-(For further information on the metadata extractor plugin, see the [respective section of the workflow configuration](Workflow%20Configuration.md#Metadata-Extractor-Configuration).)
 - Download the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).
 Double-click the `.alfredworkflow` file.
+- Configure the Metadata Extractor Plugin.
+It's **strongly recommended to set a frequency for periodic refreshing of the metadata.** (Otherwise, the metadata will be out of date soon).
+However, **do not** change any of the default values how the metadata extractor names its output files and where they are placed – otherwise this workflow won't be able to find them.
+See the [respective section of the workflow configuration](Workflow%20Configuration.md#Metadata-Extractor-Configuration).)
 - In some cases, you have to allow _qlmarkdown_ to be executed before you can preview markdown notes via `shift` or `cmd + Y` (This is due to Big Sur's high security measures).
 Follow the [instructions here](https://github.com/toland/qlmarkdown/issues/98#issuecomment-607733093) to do that.
 - After installing the workflow, **you need to configure the settings of this workflow to make use of most of its features.** Refer to the [Workflow Configuration](Workflow%20Configuration.md) for further information.
 - 👉 Among other settings, you have to run `oupdate` → `Manually Refresh Metadata` once so the metadata is created.